 If you’ve ever wondered how big a shipping container actually is, here’s your chance to find out.
 This property, which had a past life moving goods across the high seas, now sits in Dover, reimagined as a tiny house.
 This cozy one-bedroom space also includes a kitchen, living room and bathroom inside its mint green container walls.
 The house lies in a scenic wooded area, not far from the Tuscarawas River.
 Nearby, you can go mountain biking, hiking and sailing, before coming home to dream about the high-seas adventures your tiny house once had!

 Broken Bow has a reputation for being a beautiful, forested setting where you can unplug and immerse yourself in the outdoors.
 It also happens to be the gateway into Beavers Bend State Park.
-With Rowdy Beaver Cabin as your home base, you’ll have prime access to lush wooded trails, wildlife sightings (think black bears and bald eagles!), casinos and crystal clear lakes.
-The cabin itself has plenty to offer, including three bedrooms, a spacious kitchen, lodge-style living room, hot tub and pool table.
+With Rowdy Rooster Cabin as your home base, you’ll have prime access to lush wooded trails, wildlife sightings (think black bears and bald eagles!), casinos and crystal clear lakes.
+The cabin itself has plenty to offer, including four bedrooms, a spacious kitchen, lodge-style living room, pool table, and hot tub.

 This Modern Tiny House has a great cabin vibe with woodsy décor and warm wood finishes.
 The best part though, may be the spacious outside grill and seating area set beneath a lighted pergola.
 Ideal for couples, this cozy retreat oozes ambiance, so you may want to bring some food and games, and never even leave.
 If you do chose to step out, you’ll find yourself close to the mountain trails of both Pine Grove Furnace State Park and Caledonia State Park.